jgravelle/AutogroqAgent/README.md

 3. **Adaptive Learning Systems**: Build educational tools that can explain concepts, answer follow-up questions, and provide tailored learning experiences.
 4. **Automated Content Creation**: Generate well-researched, factually accurate content for various purposes.
 5. **Smart Decision Support Systems**: Assist in decision-making processes by providing comprehensive, well-researched insights.
+6. **Dynamic Customer Support**: Implement AI-driven customer service solutions that can resolve queries efficiently and learn from interactions.
+7. **Innovative Healthcare Solutions**: Design AI systems that can assist in diagnostics, patient monitoring, and personalized treatment plans.
+8. **Creative Media Production**: Use AI to assist in scriptwriting, video editing, and other creative processes.

 ## Getting Started